guilhermesfranca/guilhermesfranca/README.md

 - 🌱 I’m currently learning Full Stack development at DevMedia
 - 💬 I speak Portuguese and English fluently, I am have a intermediate French, and I have a solid understanding of Spanish
 - 📫 You can reach me at guilhermesfranca@outlook.com
-- ⚡ Fun fact: I'm moving to Portugal next year to study!
+- ⚡ Fun fact: I'm moving to Portugal this year to study!

 <!---
 guilhermesfranca/guilhermesfranca is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.